libplctag/libplctag/README.md

 By "thread safe" we mean that you should not be able to crash the library by sharing a tag object between threads.
 That does not mean that you will get useful results!

-Trying to share a tag between threads is possible, but access in only controlled within a single API call.
-If you do something like update tag data in one thread and call the read function in another thread, the order of the operations will be determined by the actual chronological order in which the threads executed them.
+Trying to share a tag between threads is possible, but access is only controlled within a single API call.
+If you do something such as updating tag data in one thread and calling the read function in another thread, the order of the operations will be determined by the actual chronological order in which the threads executed them.

 For this reason, we added additional lock/unlock API calls that allow you to synchronize access to a tag across multiple API calls.
-If you are using the library wrapped in another programming language you should use that languages synchronization mechanisms instead.
+If you are using the library wrapped in another programming language you should use that language's synchronization mechanisms instead.

 The Allen-Bradley EIP protocol is very asynchronous and the part of it that we have implemented does use threading internally.
 The library uses one thread for all tags